-- 9. At Nations Cup and CSI 3/4/5 Grand Prix Competitions the Foreign Judge is responsible for ensuring that the course is built to the required dimensions and will confirm in his report to the FEI that the minimum requirements for obtaining Certificates of Capability have been achieved. - 10.
+- 9. At Nations Cup, FEI World Cup[TM] and Grand Prix Competitions at selected CSI/CSIO 3/4/5 Events the Foreign Judge is responsible for ensuring that the course is built to the required dimensions and will confirm in his report to the FEI that the minimum requirements for obtaining Certificates of Capability have been achieved. - 10.
 Certificates of Capability must be received by the FEI for Athletes and Horses not later than the date fixed for nominated entries or date fixed by the FEI.
 Athletes and Horses for whom Certificates of Capability have not been received will not be allowed to start. - 11.
 Any and all "hors concours" participation provided for directly or indirectly in the present Annex and/or in any special Rules of the Jumping Discipline are in compliance with the permissible exceptions as per Article 117.5 of the GRs. - 12.
 The report of the assessing foreign delegate must be sent to the FEI Secretary General who in turn will send a copy to the Chair of the Jumping Committee.
 The NFs of the qualified Horses and Athletes will be informed by the FEI immediately after the qualification is given.